More than

 Watch films with us.

 REDEYE screenings are where you go for your dose of eclectic non-Western focused films.
-Since June 2022, we have shown a new film every month from our curated REDEYE x Mubi film list, and we have a bunch more film events planned.
 Unlike your local Cinema, our curated nights hit differently.
 We will refresh your creative palette with films from different cultures, experimental genres and contemporary stories.
-And we encourage discussions with each other through our talks with established directors and new filmmakers.
+You’ll have discussions with other creatives, established directors and new filmmakers.
 However, most importantly, we want you to be yourself and be part of the creative conversation.

 We are particularly interested in learning about funding opportunities that could help us expand our work, reach a wider audience, and provide more opportunities for underrepresented groups.
 We’d love to hear from you.